Prompt Engineering

 Message History

 Hashbrown manages message history for you.
-Pass an initial message array to the messages
+Pass an initial message array to the messages option, or use the setMessages method to update it.

 import { useChat } from '@hashbrownai/react';